-Sofie & Carlo - episode 1
+Sofie & Carlo - Season 1 - Episode 1

 Somewhere in Europe a festival is underway.
 Every day brings a crisis.
 Somehow the big people in charge only ever arrive at the end.
 Only the two young interns, Sofie and Carlo, stand between triumph and disaster.

 Sofie examined Carlo from top to bottom, or as much of the bottom as was not hidden by his desk, and then back up again.
 Only once her assessment was complete did she lean over from her side and offer a hand to shake.